What’s the difference between full dentures & partials?

 Do I need a specific adhesive cream for partial dentures?

 You do not need a specific adhesive for your removable partials, and that is why All Fixodent adhesives are great to use on both full and partial plates.
+However, for the most comfortable partial denture wearing experience, consider giving Fixodent Microseal for Partials a try.
 As you have seen above, there are only slight differences in the way removable full dentures and removable partial dentures work.
 What you need is to care for is a great quality denture adhesive that has great hold power, a very easy to use nozzle, and the taste that you prefer.

 However, if you want the cleanest possible application on your small partials, we have the perfect product for you.